Skip to main content

 Truthfully, all the ideas I ever believed about porn were such lies.
 Porn didn’t make me more confident, it didn’t make me a better lover, and it didn’t make my relationships better.
 All I got from porn was just time wasted, exhaustion, and bad sex advice.”

 As a result of natural curiosity, many young people turn to porn to learn about sex.
-But what type of education are they actually getting?
+But what type of education are they getting?

 Studies suggest that increased pornography consumption is associated with the enjoyment of degrading, uncommon, or aggressive sexual behaviors.Ezzell, M. B., Johnson, J. A., Bridges, A. J., & Sun, C. F. (2020).
 I (dis)like it like that: Gender, pornography, and liking sex.
 J.Sex Marital Ther., 46(5), 460-473. doi:10.1080/0092623X.2020.1758860Copy